ClojureBridgeLondon/workshop-content-gitbook/introducing-clojure/clojure-concurrency-parallelism.md

 ## Complexity in Concurrency

-Lets assume 5 friends have move into a house and each has a bed to make.
+Let's assume 5 friends have moved into a house and each has a bed to make.
 Which is the more complex way to organise this?

 * 5 people assembling one bed at the same time
 * each person assembling their own bed